 Yuva Arts Project is a collaborative arts-based exchange program aimed at addressing issues related to displacement and integration faced by marginalised and vulnerable youth populations across the world.
 Using arts as a medium, we provide space for youth to share their stories, explore social challenges that they experience, as well as possible solutions.

 The Yuva Arts team, founded by Tamara Menon, comprises of music students.
-Yuva Arts together with Multicultural Theatre Space, a theatre company and charity based in Kitchener-Waterloo have partnered with Prerana, an anti-trafficking organisation based in Mumbai, India.
-Various community organisations and artists such as the Reception House/Community Justice Initiatives, Healing of the Seven Generations, Neruda Arts, Gary Diggins, Inshallah Choir, Dr. Gerard Yun and Dr. Colin Lee are also our collaborators.
+Yuva Arts, together with Multicultural Theatre Space, a theatre company and charity based in Kitchener-Waterloo partnered with Prerana, an anti-trafficking organisation based in Mumbai, India.
+Various community organisations and artists such as the Reception House/Community Justice Initiatives, Healing of the Seven Generations, Neruda Arts, Gary Diggins, Inshallah Choir, Dr. Gerard Yun and Dr. Colin Lee were also our collaborators.

 Yuva Arts Project facilitates the development of global engagement, global activism, community involvement and inclusion, all in the hopes of creating an international perspective for all individuals involved in our project.
-Yuva Arts also addresses various areas of injustice and challenges faced by youth across the world.
-This has turned out to be a great opportunity for volunteers and community partners to build awareness, sensitivity, acceptance, and appreciation of diverse cultures present around them.
+Yuva Arts also addresses and raises awareness of various areas of injustice and challenges faced by youth across the world.
+This has turned out to be a great opportunity for volunteers and community partners to build awareness, sensitivity, acceptance, and appreciation of diverse cultures surrounding them.

 Meet Prema, our Yuva participant from Mumbai, India: http://https://www.youtube.com/watch?v=a_lXrQ1FvSg&t=99s